|

 maximum surface temperature.
 This promotes longer die life which was confirmed

-in Case Western's standardized dip tank test.
+in a Case Western's standardized dip tank test.

 Return to top |